 - Placing a proper value on estate assets.
 Some assets such as the value of a business can be difficult to determine.
 Often a good probate attorney works with business appraisers, real estate appraisers, and other types of value experts.

-- Filing any past due income tax returns
+- Filing any past due to income tax returns

 - Filing any fiduciary returns if the administration process takes too much time